microsoft/testbase/Best-Practices/HeightGained-GitHub-Pipeline-Integration/README.md

 For more info, visit [Test Base Blog](https://techcommunity.microsoft.com/t5/test-base-blog/test-base-for-microsoft-365-sdk-amp-apis-now-available/ba-p/2888698)
 ### Test Base Integration via GitHub CI/CD
-2 workflows created under _.github/workflows_ to integrate with Test Base.
-They leverage the python scripts under _.\HeightGained\Utilities_.
+2 workflows created under [.github/workflows](/.github/workflows) to integrate with Test Base.
+They leverage the python scripts under [./HeightGained/Utilities](./HeightGained/Utilities).
 - deploy-to-testbase.yml: Whenever there's a change on the app, this workflow will:
     - Build the app
     - Zip the package